 Would it surprise you that the average Christmas spend is £538 per person in the UK?
 This increases to around £1034 for parents with children under 18 living at home (Your Money 2018).
 I totally get this!
 And the older the children get the price of presents goes up and the size goes down!
 It’s such a huge amount of money and whilst we want to have a lovely Christmas, it is just one day (OK Christmas starts in September and seems to go on forever!).
 Think about sensibly is Christmas really worth getting yourself stressed, in debt and miserable over?
 Surely the whole point of Christmas is to celebrate with family and friends, spend time with these loved ones and SLOW DOWN.
 Remember Christmas is the only time of the year when everything closes down, shops, businesses, schools, even social media takes a well earned dip.

-- Set a Budget: Be clear on how much you have or want to spend including presents, food and days out.
+- Set a Budget: Be clear on how much you have or want to spend including presents, food, and days out.
+Always go shopping with a list to avoid unnecessary spending.

-- Be Creative: Bath bombs, homemade notebooks, biscuits and other handmade items make lovely gifts but also think about creating your own hampers or beauty gift sets, it is usually cheaper to buy the products yourself than something prepackaged.
+- Be Creative: Homemade Notebooks, bath bombs, Christmas cupcakes and other handmade edible gifts, and other handmade items make lovely gifts but also think about creating your own hampers or beauty gift sets, it is usually cheaper to buy the products yourself than something prepackaged.
+Get creative with eco-wrapping ideas such as recycling old maps which make gifts look amazing!

-- Be Practical: We give the children pyjamas and Christmas letters on Christmas Eve it’s a bit of a tradition but also really need new nightwear.
-Stockings in our house are filled with pants, socks, toothbrushes, felt tip pens, hairbrushes and bobbles, those necessity items which when placed in a stocking become filled with joy and wonder.
+- Be Practical: We give the children pajamas and Christmas letters on Christmas Eve it’s a bit of a tradition but also really need new nightwear.
+Stockings in our house are filled with pants, socks, toothbrushes, felt tip pens, hairbrushes, and bobbles, those necessity items which when placed in a stocking become filled with joy and wonder.

 - Presence Over Presents: It can be so easy to get carried away with the monetary value of gift buying but most children and adults will be more than happy with you making time to be with them.
 We live our lives at 100 miles an hour stopping to organise a family walk with hot chocolate and mince pies at the end.
 Make memories.
 Here are a few of my suggestions, you can download this bingo and enjoy ticking them all off.

 Hopefully, these tips will help make your Christmas a little more budget-friendly and avoid over-spending, make more memories and be less stressful.
-Have a super lovely Christmas everyone and thank you for all your continued support, love and kindness through 2019.
+Have a super lovely Christmas everyone and thank you for all your continued support, love, and kindness this year.

 This post complies with my Disclosure Policy.